ashhhlynn/final-marketplace-api/README.md

 ## Functionality

-- Users can create accounts and sign in, authenticated and authorized through BCrypt and through JWT.
+- Users can create accounts & sign in, authenticated and authorized through BCrypt and JWT

-- Users can view products and sort by price & alphabetical order.
+- View product index and sort by price & alphabetical order

-- Users can add and remove items from a shopping cart.
+- Add & remove items from a shopping cart

-- Users can add and remove items at checkout, and place orders powered through Stripe API.
+- Ability to add & remove items at checkout, and place orders powered through Stripe API

-- Users can edit their Account information from both their user profile and checkout.
+- Edit account information from both user profile and checkout

-- Users can edit and delete Product information for the products they created.

-- Users can view history of their orders and created products marked as active and sold.
+- View history of their orders and created products marked as active and sold, ability to edit & delete

 ## Media
 <img width="800" height="400" src="https://user-images.githubusercontent.com/84604278/227614097-af76bb6b-c356-41e9-af10-7b5d6bd35670.png">